 When you have a plumbing problem, there may be an easy solution.
 Sometimes, pipe leak tape is the answer.
-Find out more about the tape and learn how you can use the tape while you wait for a 24 hour plumbing service to show up and fix your plumbing woes.
+Find out more about the tape and learn how you can use the tape while you wait for a emergency plumbing service to show up and fix your plumbing woes.

 What is Pipe Leak Tape?